What Is Standby Power Consumption & How to Cut It Down

 How Much Energy Does Standby Mode Use?

-Individually, a device in standby might use less than 1 watt, but when multiplied across all the appliances in your home, it adds up.
-On average, standby power can account for up to 10% of a household’s total electricity use — meaning you could be paying for energy you’re not actually using.
+In fact, standby power can account for up to 10% of a household’s electricity usage, meaning you could be paying for energy you’re not actively using.

 • Televisions, set-top boxes, and games consoles

-• Microwaves and coffee machines with digital clocks
+• Microwaves and coffee machines with digital displays

 • Laptops, phone chargers, and smart speakers